nao1215/hs-coreutils/README.md

-# hs-coreutils
-hs-coreutils: coreutils written in haskell
+# hs-coreutils: coreutils written in haskell